agliber/agliber.github.io/docs/faq.md

 No. We don't track your location ever.

-### Does Banqdrop see transactions made on my linked bank accounts?
+### Does Banqdrop see transactions made on linked bank accounts?

 No.